 No other organization has been as critical a partner in seeing to it that microcredit is used as a tool to eradicate poverty and empower women than RESULTS and RESULTS Educational Fund’s Microcredit Summit Campaign.

-CCET began coaching Citizens Climate Lobby three months before it was launched from nothing in 2007 and by 2013 their volunteers in the U.S. and Canada generated 1,265 letters to the editor and 248 op-eds and had 709 meetings with members of Congress, Parliament, or their staff.
+Civic Courage began coaching Citizens Climate Lobby three months before it was launched from nothing in 2007.
+By 2016 their volunteers in the U.S. and Canada generated 2,850 letters to the editor, op-eds and editorials and had 1,388 meetings with members of Congress, Parliament, or their staff.
 Leading climate scientist Jim Hansen said the following about the group’s approach:

 What are some of the NGO attitudes that kill citizen empowerment and transformation?